Why CISOs should Care About Cloud “Drift”

 Drift as a Metric

-For instance, suppose you have an application that is provisioned by a cloud configuration management tool, such as Terraform, AWS CloudFormation, Ansible, Chef, Puppet, CFEngine, and SaltStack.
+For instance, suppose you have an application that is provisioned by a cloud configuration management tool, such as Terraform, AWS CloudFormation, Ansible, Chef, Puppet, CFEngine, or SaltStack.
 These tools provision, configure and maintain the state of applications and their accompanying infrastructure.
 They are also sources of data you can mine to your advantage.

 Here’s a real example.
 My securitymetrics.org test application runs in AWS and is configured using a Terraform plan and an Ansible playbook.
 The Terraform plan creates 38 AWS resources, including two servers (“EC2 instances”), a private virtual cloud, network routes, host firewalls (“security groups” in AWS-speak), identity policies, randomized passwords, Docker containers, and other resources.
 The Ansible playbook configures the two hosts created by Terraform, running 121 tasks to bring them into an expected secure state.
 In sum, these plans and playbooks make, test and fix (if necessary) 159 “promises” about the state of the application and its accompanying infrastructure.